mrexodia/service-manager/DESIGN.md

 - **Change detection**: Modtime check first, then SHA256 checksum if newer
 - **Atomic writes**: Write to temp file, then rename (atomic on POSIX systems)
 - **Preserve global config**: When saving services, read existing file to preserve global fields
+- **Comment preservation**: Automatic via `yaml.CommentMap` - no manual AST manipulation needed

+### State Management in ConfigManager
+- **cm.services is read-only for API methods** - represents the OLD state
+- **API methods use copy-modify-save pattern**:
+  1. Copy current services
+  2. Modify the copy
+  3. Save copy to disk
+  4. Trigger reload
+- **Only reloadAndNotify() updates cm.services** after comparing old vs new
+- This allows proper change detection and `toKill` calculation
+- The watcher compares old state (cm.services) with new state (from disk) to determine which services need to be stopped

 ### Service Management
 - **Service Order Preservation**: Maintain separate slice to preserve YAML order